 Hem Allowance Calculator

-Calculates the total fabric length you need to cut, factoring in your chosen hem depth and top seam allowance.
-Ideal for skirts, trousers, curtains, or any project where precise cutting matters.
+Compute the total fabric cut length needed for a garment with a chosen hem depth and a top seam allowance, so the finished length matches the design.
+Useful for skirts, trousers, curtains, and any project where precise length matters.

 About this calculator